Lewis Simons: Career

 Simons’ op-ed and analytical articles have appeared in The New York Times, The Washington Post, the Foreign Affairs, The Atlantic, and the Smithsonian magazine.
 In 1995, Lewis Simons and Michael Zielenziger were shortlisted for the Pulitzer Prize for "series on the growing economic and political influence of overseas Chinese on Asia".
-In co-author with the former United States Senator Christopher Samuel Bond, Simons published the book “The Next Front: Southeast Asia and the Road to Global Peace with Islam» in 2009.

-In 2012-2013, Simons held the endowed Snedden Chair at the University of Alaska Fairbanks Fairbanks.
+In 2012–2013, Simons held the endowed Snedden Chair at the University of Alaska Fairbanks Fairbanks.
 He and his wife currently reside in Washington, DC.